 For centuries, plantain leaf poultices have helped wounds, sores, sunburn, and stings (just crush the leaves and apply to skin).
 Plantain soothes pain, speeds healing, and fights infection.
 Plantain is also used as a spring tonic to build the immunity.

 Young plantain leaves are astringent and make an excellent remedy for diarrhea.
 Pour a cup of boiling water over a quarter ounce of dried leaves, steep for ten minutes, and drink slowly.
 Plantain leaf tea us also used to increase uric acid excretion from the kidneys (which helps control gout).

-Plantain seeds are good for the whole digestive system.
 Be sure to chew well.
-They can also be made into tea.
+Plantain seeds can also be made into tea.
 A cup of plantain seed tea is excellent home remedy for constipation.

 Young, fresh plantain leaves can be used in salads.
 The older leaves are tough but make healthy additions to soups and stews.
 Plantain leaves are nutritious with lots of flavonoids, calcium, and vitamin A. Try stir frying young leaves in toasted sesame oil.
 Add salt and pepper to taste and maybe a sprinkle of cayenne pepper flakes or fresh lemon juice.
 Another way to get plantain into the diet is to lightly toss with olive oil, add salt, pepper, or other favorite dry seasonings, and bake until crispy.
 Much healthier than potato chips!

 Plantain produces long, narrow spikes which rise well above the leaves.
 Each spike can produce up to 10,000 seeds (small, oval-shaped, and bland tasting).
 The seeds can be ground and mixed with other grains when making bread.